 [ccw-atrib-link]

 • Concrete/wood

-Cliff Hanger / Björn Gross & Josef Wideström Section
+Cliff Hanger / Björn Gross & Josef Wideström originally appeared on ArchDaily, the most visited architecture website on 18 Nov 2013.

+[ccw-atrib-link]